 At Muserechi and Esageri centers we counted several bags of charcoal.
 The sellers however, cannot be spotted unless an interested buyer approaches.

-One of the ladies who had displayed two bags of charcoal under a shade along the road said she had more in the store.
+One of the women who had displayed two bags of charcoal under a shade along the road said she had more in the store.

-“This is just for display I however have more in store just in case you need, more” she said.
+“This is just for display.
+I however have more in store just in case you need,” she said.

 She disclosed that they cut down acacia trees which they burn to get charcoal.

 She further said that harassment from police and environment officers was on the decline and it was now business as usual.

 Similarly, in Marigat locals continue with the charcoal trade, but they fell the dreaded Prosobis Juliflora commonly known as Mathenge.

 Mau Head of Conservancy Fred Ogombe said yesterday he sent a team to crackdown on charcoal traders.

 He said the ban on charcoal trade is facing resistance and illegal loggers have devised ways to evade arrest.